Seyona/InfoSecExercise/README.md

 # InfoSec Exercise
-Python 3.8 is required to run the webserver
+Python 3.8 is required to run the FASTAPI and web server

 To install backend requirements run: